 - Texas disability laws

-Texas temporary disability insurance can protect your income in case of future accidents and illnesses that may cause you to miss work.
+Individual short term disability in TX can protect your income in case of future accidents and illnesses that may cause you to miss work.
 Many growing families rely on two incomes to cover housing costs, transportation, food, clothing and other living expenses.

 Many couples stretch their finances when everyone is healthy.
-But these costs often escalate when a family member needs medical care: extra doctor bills, co pays, deductibles, child care, and more.
-When one income goes away the family can really struggle.
+But these costs often escalate when a family member needs medical care: extra doctor bills, co payments, deductibles, child care, and more.
+When one income goes away, the family can really struggle.
 Growing families add to this financial pressure when they begin having children.